Dr Wanqing Li B.Sc (ZJU), M.Sc (ZJU), PhD (UWA), SMIEEE

 Mining Actionlet Ensemble for Action Recognition with Depth Cameras, Jiang Wang, Zicheng Liu, Ying Wu, Junsong Yuan, IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2012), Providence, Rhode Island, June 16-21, 2012.

-20 action types, 10 subjects, each subject performs each action 2 or
+20 action types, 10 subjects, each subject performs each

-320x240.
+is 320x240.
 The data was recorded with a depth sensor similar to the Kinect

 device.
 The dataset is described in the following paper.
-Click here for
+Click here for a

-a description of the subject splits used in various papers.
+description of the subject splits used in various papers.

 Action Recognition Based on A Bag of 3D Points, Wanqing Li, Zhengyou Zhang, Zicheng Liu, IEEE International Workshop on CVPR for Human Communicative Behavior Analysis (in conjunction with CVPR2010), San Francisco, CA, June, 2010.